Growth chart: History and revisions to growth charts

-The growth chart was first developed by the National Center for Health Statistics (NCHS) in 1977 to clinically analyze child development.
-The 1977 growth chart was subsequently used by the World Health Organization for dissemination to healthcare systems abroad.
-In order to accommodate for heterogenous populations internationally, the WHO made an effort to gather data from different regions in every continent.
-Data used to calculate the CDC's growth chart percentiles was accumulated periodically since the 1960s by the National Health and Nutrition Examination Survey.
+In addition to international growth references, some countries choose to use their own growth references.
+For example, in the United States, data used to calculate the CDC's growth chart percentiles was accumulated periodically since the 1960s by the National Health and Nutrition Examination Survey.
 Updated and more comprehensive data was later used to revise the existing growth chart and construct the 2000 CDC growth charts.
 The revised growth charts include revision of the 14 existing charts as well as introduction of 2 new BMI-for-age charts.